About Wedding Traditions & Meanings

 German Bridal Cup

-Finally, at his wits end, the nobleman reluctantly came up with a proposal.
-He said, "If your goldsmith can make a chalice from which two people can drink at the same time without spilling a single drop, I will free him and you shall become his bride."
+"If your goldsmith can create a chalice from which two people can drink at the same time without spilling a drop, I will set him free — and you may marry him."

 Handcrafted bridal cups can still be purchased today.